-Doing this, you get one more nice feature for free, and that is the ability to scale out your writes, if coordination allows for this.
+Doing this, you get one more nice free feature, and that is the ability to scale out your writes, if coordination allows for this.
 Think of a data store having an arbitrary amount of configured writers, that can scale up or down based on the current load, and is also doing this automatically, whenever the number of incoming documents increases.
 Those writers can also be completely shutdown if no write operations happen.

-Now the cloud providers have a mechanism to remove any running process if noone accesses your data, or run very lightweight processes on easy access.
+Now the cloud providers have a mechanism to remove any running process if no-one accesses your data, or run lightweight processes when there is no access.
 That’s cost effective, if your data is only stored when not being used.